-In this study, a prototype patient-centered radiology report (PACERR) for prostate MRI was created.
+In this study, a PACERR for prostate MRI was created.
 To ensure that the report would be relevant to patients and practical to use, we included patients throughout the project phases and were guided by a framework created by experts in healthcare design and patient literacy.
-Using an iterative process, we first collected general concepts from patients and experts regarding most important contents for the PACERR.
-We then constructed a viable prototype that was continuously refined until a satisfactory final version was reached.
+Using an iterative process, we first collected general concepts from